Ian Baker • May 1, 2025

 2.

-This can be achieved with isolation clips systems such as our
+This can be achieved with isolation clips systems such as the

 3.

-Sound Absorption (reduction of sound echo / reverberation) To stop sound echoing and amplifying in any sealed chambers such as between timber joists.
-This is also known as the drum effect.
+Sound Absorption (reduction of sound echo / reverberation).
+To stop sound echoing and amplifying in any sealed chambers such as between timber joists (also known as the drum effect).

-This effect can be counteracted by the addition of a high performing sound absorption material such as
+This can be counteracted by the addition of a high performing noise absorption material such as

 Acoustic Mineral Wool.